 Sachin Tendulkar stripped off the Kenyans with a blasting 140* in Bristol.
 Tendulkar’s eyes were blazing with determination when he walked towards the pitch and displayed his brave and skillful techniques to hit on both sides of the wicket.
 This happened just a couple of days after Tendulkar’s father passed away and the 25-year old cricketer said, “it was the most difficult time of my life”.

-Tendulkar was unstoppable during this match and on hitting a century, he nodded heavenwards and that moment is still etched in every cricket fan.
+Tendulkar was unstoppable during this match and on hitting a century, he nodded heavenwards as a tribute to his late father and that moment is still etched in every cricket fan’s mind.
 His incredible performance on this day was enough to display his technical acumen and prodigy in cricket.

 98 runs, India vs Pakistan, Centurion, ICC World Cup 2003

 Ind vs Pak has an edge to it every time the two teams walk on the field together but 2003 was different.
-It was in this match that the master blaster scored a blazing 673 runs in the tournament, the highest score ever achieved.
+It was in this World Cup that the master blaster scored a blazing 673 runs in the tournament, the highest score ever achieved.
 He gave a tough time to the Pakistani cricket team with a six high up in the air and 12 glistening fours.
+That upper-cut six off Shoaib Akhtar’s bowling is something that no Indian cricket fan will ever forget.

 120 runs, India vs England, Bengaluru, ICC World Cup 2011

-The crazy night on 2ns April 2011 saw the most scintillating moment ever!
+The crazy night on 2nd April 2011 saw the most scintillating moment ever!
 Wankhede Stadium in Mumbai experienced the loudest cheers in the history of cricket when the Indian team lifted the most coveted trophy for the second time.
 Tendulkar claims this moment to be “the best cricketing moment of my life” and there’s no denying it.
-It’s not just this win that the cricket world cup 2011 is famous for.
+However, it’s not just this match that the cricket world cup 2011 is famous for.

 Sachin Tendulkar World Cup Records

-The ‘Little Master’ has never failed to mesmerize the entire world with his unmatched performances in the CWC. whether it’s those sixes above the third man or balls touching the boundaries after a blasting shot, the God of cricket has all of that under his name.
-Here are Tendulkar’s World Cup achievements and records for you to revise.
+The ‘Little Master’ has never failed to mesmerize the entire world with his unmatched performances in the CWC. whether it’s those sixes above the third man or balls touching the boundaries after a blasting straight-drive, the God of cricket has all of those picture-perfect moments under his name.
+Here are Tendulkar’s World Cup achievements and records.

 Most Runs scored – 2,278

-Tendulkar’s highest score in World Cup goes back to 2003 against Namibia when he scored a good 152 runs.
-His second best was recorded back in 2011 which led to India’s victory in the tournament.
+Sachin has the highest run tally in World Cup cricket- a whopping 2,278 runs.
+The second-placed Ricky Ponting is well-behind.
+Tendulkar’s highest score in a World Cup match goes back to 2003 against Namibia when he scored a good 152 runs.
+His second-best was recorded back in 1999 which led to India’s victory in the game.
 Not to forget, India brought the World Cup Trophy home after 28 years.

 Most Centuries – 6

-Tendulkar gave Indians yet another reason to be proud of him by scoring the most number of centuries in the World Cup history.
+Tendulkar gave Indians yet another reason to be proud of him by scoring the most number of centuries in World Cup history.
 Sachin has a record of scoring 6 centuries in his World Cup career, highest so far.
+A record which was recently equalled by Rohit Sharma in the 2019 edition.

 Most Half Centuries – 15